astronomer/docs/learn/dynamically-generating-dags.md

 ### gusty

 A notable tool for dynamically creating DAGs from the community is [gusty](https://github.com/chriscardillo/gusty). `gusty` is an open source Python library for dynamically generating Airflow DAGs.
-Tasks can be created from YAML, Python, SQL and R Markdown files, as well as Jupyter Notebooks.
+Tasks can be created from YAML, Python, SQL, R Markdown, and Jupyter Notebooks.

 You can install `gusty` in your Airflow environment by running `pip install gusty` from your command line.
 Astro CLI users can use the package by adding `gusty` to your `requirements.txt` file.